 - Check that you have all of the federal, state and local tax information and forms:

 - Federal withholding

-- Federal unemployment
+- Federal/state unemployment

 - State withholding

-- State Workmen's Compensation
+- State workmen's compensation

-- Do you have a marketing plan?
+- Create a marketing plan.

 Local Regulatory Environment

 - Determine if local zoning is appropriate for your business use.

 - Contact your city hall or county clerk to obtain necessary business licenses or other special licenses, such as a liquor license.